aio-libs/aiohttp-demos/docs/preparations.rst

 For these and other database related actions, consider one of the following
 options:

-- Prepare manually through the database's interactive prompt
+- prepare manually using the database's interactive prompt
-- prepare and execute '.sql' files
+- prepare and execute ``.sql`` files
 - use migration tool
-- use default database/user `postgres`
+- use default database/user ``postgres``

 Whichever option you choose, make sure you remember the corresponding values to put them into a config file.
 Here are example commands to run manually ::